-Other: Mainly related to the change in the fair value of U.S. dollar denominated Argentine bonds.
+Other: For the nine-month period ended September, 30, 2024, mainly related to the cumulative result of the U.S. dollar denominated Argentine bonds previously recognized in Other Comprehensive Income.
 For more information see note 20.

 8 Equity in (losses) earnings of non-consolidated companies